Foreign policy of the United States: 19th century

 American foreign policy was mostly peaceful and marked by steady expansion of its foreign trade during the 19th century.
 As the Jeffersonians took power in the 1800s, they opposed a large standing army and any navy until attacks against American shipping by Barbary corsairs spurred the country into developing a naval force projection capability, resulting in the First Barbary War in 1801.
 The Louisiana Purchase in 1803 doubled the nation's geographical area.
 The American policy of neutrality had caused tensions to rise with Britain in the Atlantic and with Native American nations in the frontier.
 This led to the War of 1812 and helped cement American foreign policy as independent of Europe.
+After the War of 1812, there were disagreements as to whether the United States should be isolated or be more involved in global activities.

 In the 1820s, the Monroe Doctrine was established as the primary foreign policy doctrine of the United States, establishing Latin America as an American sphere of influence and rejecting European colonization in the region.
 The 1830s and 1840s were marked by increasing conflict with Mexico, exacerbated by the Texas annexation and culminating in the Mexican–American War in 1846.
 Following the war, the United States claimed much of what is now the Southwestern United States, and the Gadsden Purchase further expanded this territory.
 Relations with Britain continued to be strained as a result of border conflicts until they were resolved by the Webster–Ashburton Treaty in 1842.
 The Perry Expedition of 1853 led to Japan establishing relations with the United States.

 The Diplomacy of the American Civil War emphasized preventing European involvement in the war.
 During the Civil War, Spain and France defied the Monroe Doctrine and expanded their colonial influence in the Dominican Republic and Mexico, respectively.
 The Alaska Purchase was negotiated with Russia in 1867 and the Newlands Resolution annexed Hawaii in 1898.
-The Spanish–American War took place during 1898, resulting in the United States claiming Guam, Puerto Rico, and the Philippines.
+The Spanish–American War took place during 1898, resulting in the United States claiming Guam, Puerto Rico, and the Philippines, and causing Spain to retract claims upon Cuba.
+Generally speaking the Foreign Policy of the United States during this era was anchored in a policy of wealth building for the nation.